desk-framework/desk/docs/content/en/docs/topics/app-architecture/objects.md

 }
 ```

+## Application architecture

+The {@link ManagedObject} class provides a common foundation for all parts of a Desk application, including activities, views, services, and other objects.
+Using the features of this class, the application is built up as a tree of objects, with each object managing its own state and relationships.

+At the root level of this tree structure is the {@link app} object, which is created immediately when the application starts.
+This object manages all activities and services, and also references several objects that provide global functionality.

+- {@link app +}
+- {@link GlobalContext +}

 ## Further reading {#further-reading}

 Learn more about event handling, property bindings, and data structures in the following articles: